josh-moore-cohesity/scripts/Python/Jobs/Job List/README.md

 ### Get all VMware Jobs from all clusters
     python joblist.py -c all -e vmware

+### Get all VMware Jobs from all clusters where the job name contains "abc".
+    python joblist.py -c all -e vmware -j abc

 ### Get aLL VMware Jobs from all clusters that are paused
     python joblist.py -c all -e vmware -paused